Honors College History

 • 1958 (letter dated June 17) Hornbake invites faculty to a meeting on developing honors programs

-• 1962: University Senate approved Honors Programs for the College of Arts and Sciences
+• 1962: The University Senate approved Honors Programs for the College of Arts and Sciences

 • 1963: Adoption of 13 formalized departmental honors programs announced